| | Clew's Reviews, February 02, 2006Bold as Love, Gwyneth Jones

 must have gods and kings.
 Ms. Jones goes right to the bedrock myth of

 Britain, and unabashedly gives us Arthur, Guinevere and Lancelot.
+The supporting cast is just as beautifully drawn,

 if not so mythic.
 Post-Dissolution England is a fascinating mess, and